-- A. Players must play within the region that they live (See §13.1(3)).
+A. Players must play within the region that they live (See §13.1(3)).
 It is the responsibility of the player to provide satisfactory evidence that he lives in the region that he is submitting to play.
 The men's 75+ are restricted to East/West regions.
 Teams based east of the Mississippi River may draw players from east of the Mississippi River.
-Teams based west of the Mississippi River may draw players from west of the Mississippi River. - EXCEPTION: Any player considered a snowbird and lives in more than one region of the country for three consecutive months may play in both regions, but must declare which team he will play with in the National and/or World Masters Championships.
-He must apply for, and be granted, a "snowbird ID card" and inform both managers which team he will be playing with for the National and/or World Masters Championships. - B. Snowbirds may only play in the state for which they receive the Snowbird exemption.
+Teams based west of the Mississippi River may draw players from west of the Mississippi River.

+EXCEPTION: Any player considered a snowbird and lives in more than one region of the country for three consecutive months may play in both regions, but must declare which team he will play with in the National and/or World Championships.
+He must apply for, and be granted, a "snowbird ID card" and inform both managers which team he will be playing with for the National and/or World Championships.

+- B. Snowbirds may only play in the state for which they receive the Snowbird exemption.
 EXAMPLE.
 A player whose primary residence is in Minnesota and receives a Snowbird exemption for New Mexico may play for a team domiciled in Minnesota (or its bordering states) and New Mexico.
-However, he is not permitted to play for teams domiciled in Arizona, Colorado, Utah, Oklahoma or Texas, the bordering states to New Mexico.

-C. Players who have been issued a "snowbird ID card" are not eligible to appear on the roster of Major-Plus division teams aged 40+ through 70+.
+However, he is not permitted to play for teams domiciled in Arizona, Colorado, Utah, Oklahoma or Texas, the bordering states to New Mexico. - C. Players who have been issued a "snowbird ID card" are not eligible to appear on the roster of Major-Plus division teams aged 40+ through 70+.

-However, Major-Plus teams (ONLY) in the 40+ through 70+ divisions may select four players from the same side of the Mississippi River as the home state of the team.
+However, Major-Plus teams (ONLY) in the 40+ through 70+ divisions may select four players from non-bordering states, with a maximum of two players being from the opposite side of the Mississippi River as the team's home state.
 Major Plus teams from Eastern or Western Canada may select four players from the other Canada region.